-Clinical Dietetics B follows on from the content covered in Clinical Dietetics A in an intensive format.
-This subject focuses on further preparing students for the application of medical nutrition therapy, with learning resources and activities that are designed to focus and support students in their clinical internships and covers medical nutrition therapy primarily at a level appropriate for tertiary healthcare interventions, residential aged care facilities and private practice individual case management.
-Specialist areas of dietetic practice covered include intensive care, total parenteral and enteral nutrition, and paediatrics.
-The subject includes lectures from guest dietitian lecturers, experienced in the relevant areas.
+Clinical Dietetics B builds on the content covered in Clinical Dietetics A in an intensive format.
+This subject focuses on further preparing students for the application of medical nutrition therapy, with learning resources and activities that are designed to focus and support students in their clinical internships.
+The subject covers medical nutrition therapy primarily at a level appropriate for tertiary healthcare interventions, residential aged care facilities and private practice individual case management.
+Foundational and specialist areas of dietetic practice are covered including intensive care, total parenteral and enteral nutrition, nutritional genomics and paediatrics.
+The subject includes lectures, webinars and online resources from specialist dietitians in the relevant areas.
 Case studies, simulations and application of medical nutrition therapy in the clinical environment are learning activities used within this subject.

 |Faculty||Faculty of Health Sciences & Medicine|

 1. Perform the Nutrition Care Process and use standardised nutrition language for individuals of differing ages and health status across a variety of settings.

 2. Apply relevant evidence and critical thinking to prepare and justify nutrition care plans for individuals of differing ages and health status across a variety of settings.

 3. Identify, and show consideration for, the priorities of clients, carers, and other members of the health care team.

 4. Describe basic concepts and discuss best-available evidence related to emerging areas that are applicable to the dietetics discipline including nutritional genomics.

 5. Apply principles of quality assurance, safety, security and sanitation to healthcare settings, and meet minimum compliance requirements for internship sites.

 6. Communicate effectively using appropriate language and messaging according to the medium and intended recipient.

 7. Display core elements of self-management, professionalism and ethical behaviour in line with professional standards and university requirements.